deepikasingh007/NIDS/README.md

    - Oversampling minority classes using ADASYN.

 2. **Model Training:**
-   - Trained using `XGBoostClassifier` on selected features.
+   - Trained using `XGBoostClassifier`(best model amomg all) in dashboard  on selected features.

 3. **Deployment:**
    - Interactive web-based dashboard built using Streamlit.
+Deployed using Hugging Face

 ---